Education & Advocacy

 On Wednesday, January 22, Robert F. Kennedy Human Rights, Justice for Migrant Families and Prisoners’ Legal Services of New York hosted a free webinar on using emergency litigation and community organizing to stop detention and deportation of people with final orders of removal who are required to check in with Immigration and Customs Enforcement (ICE) during the Trump administration.

-Earlier this month, Hurricane Milton made landfall in Florida.
-But a staggering 28,000 incarcerated people in Florida’s mandatory evacuation zones had nowhere to go.
-Learn more about the urgency of decarceration in the fight for climate justice.
+When Hurricane Milton struck Florida, 28,000 incarcerated people in mandatory evacuation zones were left with nowhere to go—highlighting the urgent need for decarceration in the fight for climate justice.

 Help us protect human rights